(I'm Not Your) Steppin' Stone

 "(I'm Not Your) Steppin' Stone" is a rock song written by Tommy Boyce and Bobby Hart.
-It was first recorded by Paul Revere & the Raiders and appeared on their album Midnight Ride, released in May 1966.
+It was first recorded by the English band the Liverpool Five in early 1966 but remained unreleased before summer of that same year.
+In the meantime, the American band Paul Revere & the Raiders recorded the song which appeared on their album Midnight Ride, released in May 1966.

 The song is simple musically, with a repeating verse chord progression of E major, G major, A major, and C major, and a repeating bridge in cut time of E major, G major, A major, and G major.